petkopara/PetkoparaCrudGeneratorBundle/README.md

 * `--bundle-views` - Whether to store the view files in the bundles dir.
 By default the vies are stored in _app/Resources/views/_ .

-Don't forget that this is a just crud generator and you are free to change everything generated from the this bundle.
+Don't forget, that this is a just crud generator and you are free to change everything generated from this bundle.

 ## Author

-Petko Petkov - petkopara@gmail.com
+Petko Petkov - petkopara at gmail dot com

 ## License